Sewerbird/sewerbird.github.io/content/blog/_posts/2017-08-19-An Introduction to the Nenth Part III.md

 As you can see, the whole of the land is about the size of Africa, when you take into consideration the smaller radius of the Nenth, planted firmly on the pole.
 Although green on this map, the vast bulk of this land is an icy rocky wasteland, only giving away to conifer forests and tundra near its southernmost coast.
 This northern expanse is named 'Esoenska' in the tongue of the Sakire, and is a land unexplored and avoided for its inhospitable climate.
 A lack of mountain ranges in the extreme north of the Nenth means freezing driving winds race towards the sea, leaving (at most) a windswept land of rock and lichen living marginally in their wind-shade.
 The Great Southern Ocean throws its own warm wind north to fight the polar cold, and harbors grand hurricanes that meander around the equator.

 However, not all of the Nenth is open ocean, and not all of the Nenth is the frigid barren of Esoenska.
 Attached to Esoenska, jutting south to the equator like a cautious hand, is the land of Kyahida.
 On the map above, it is situated right near the Caspian Sea.
-Where North and South meet, we meet The land of our interest:
+Where North and South meet, we meet the land of our interest:

 ## Kyahida and its Environs